CrayLabs/SmartSim-Scaling/README.md

         network interface to use i.e. "ib0" for infiniband or "ipogif0" aries networks --clients_per_node=CLIENTS_PER_NODE
         Default: [32]
-        client tasks per compute node for the synthetic scaling app --client_nodes=CLIENT_NODES
+        client tasks per compute node for the synthetic scaling producer app --client_nodes=CLIENT_NODES
         Default: [128, 256, 512]
-        number of compute nodes to use for the synthetic scaling app --tensor_bytes=TENSOR_BYTES
+        number of compute nodes to use for the synthetic scaling producer app --tensor_bytes=TENSOR_BYTES
         Default: [1024, 8192, 16384, 32769, 65538, 131076, 262152, 524304, 10...
         list of tensor sizes in bytes